VicidominiLab/BrightEyes-MCS/README.md

 In the case you need to use a second NI FPGA acting as DAC/ADC ("double-board" firmware) please select in "FPGA 2nd BitFile" and "FPGA 2nd Addr." board, respectivily the firmware and the address of the board which have the analog IN/OUT.
 In case you do not use a "double-board" firmware "FPGA 2nd BitFile" and "FPGA 2nd Addr." must be let empty.

-Then click to "Save .cfg file" and click on make this configuration permanent.

 ### Calibration

 In the bottom-left panel select the tab "Adv." then the internal tab "Calibration".
 Here you can set the calibration factor (µm/V) for each axis of your microscope.